mganeva/papers/jpc2016/README.md

 ![Lattice schematics.](img/lattice.png)

 The domain is constructed of the cylindrical particles.
-The cylinders assumed to have radius of 3 nm, length of 1 micrometer and are arranged in the lattice as shown above.
-In the simulation, the lattice is described by 3 vectors as follows.
+The cylinders assumed to have radius of 3 nm, length *L* equal to 1 micrometer and are arranged in the lattice as shown above.
+In the simulation, the lattice is described by 3 vectors as follows:

 ![Lattice vectors.](img/vectors.png)